wri/spotutil/README.md

 ## Set-up
-First time users: Try running
+Try running

 `aws s3 ls s3://gfw2-data/`

-If this works, you should be good to go.
+If this works, you should be good to go to continue to the **Install spotutil** section.
 If this does not work, you'll need to install aws command line client.
 This will put your aws credentials somewhere accessible by the tool.

 Run